josefmonje/html-css-and-basic-bootstrap/README.md

 This "book"...

-* introduces the concepts of HTML, CSS and JavaScript
+* Introduces the concepts of HTML, CSS and JavaScript
+* Helps to learn commonly used libraries like Bootstrap and jQuery
-* shows actual code examples
+* Shows actual code examples
-* provides good online references
+* Provides good online references
-* gives some exercises
+* Gives some challenging exercises

 You can reach me at [@josefmonje](https://twitter.com/josefmonje) for any questions, suggestions or donations ;)